thingscouldbeworse/apriori/README.md

 # apriori
-Not a complete apriori algorithm, only returns pairs.
-Also uses combinations but oh well.
+Only completed to extent needed for class, so only returns pairs